Hamburger

 Certain mandatory labor law rules are criminally punishable by fines and/or imprisonment, notably:

-Publishing a job offer without informing the Administration of Employment (ADEM)
+Publishing a job offer without informing the Administration of Employment (ADEM) when required

 Hiring an employee without arranging a compulsory medical examination